NTDesnoyers/memry-OS/replit.md

-# Ninja OS - Ninja Selling Operating System
+# Ninja OS - Relationship Intelligence Platform

+## Massive Transformative Purpose (MTP)
+"Rewiring how opportunity flows by building the connective intelligence that enables human potential to scale in the age of abundance."

 ## Overview
 Ninja OS is a single-user personal business operating system designed for real estate professionals utilizing the Ninja Selling methodology.
 It unifies Weekly Meeting Agenda (WMA), FORD relationship tracking, client intelligence, business execution tracking, and deal management into one platform.
 The application serves as the source of truth for Ninja Selling workflows, emphasizing speed and efficiency for tasks like WMA completion and FORD interaction logging.
 It is primarily an intelligent reference material system, adhering to Getting Things Done (GTD) principles, and integrates with external task managers like Todoist for task execution.
 The project aims to provide an AI Chief of Staff experience, offering anticipatory intelligence, network insights, reflective analysis, memory augmentation, decision support, and skill development to enhance relationship management and business strategy.